 This cell line was established from a 51-year-old female of Caucasian ethnicity and was derived from a metastatic site of pleural effusion.

-Joan Massagué, PhD, Director, Sloan Kettering Institute, and Laboratory Head, Cancer Biology & Genetics Program, MSK
+Joan Massagué, PhD, Chief Scientific Officer, Director, Sloan Kettering Institute, and Laboratory Head, Cancer Biology & Genetics Program, MSK

 This cell line is jointly owned with MD Anderson and is available for licensing through an interinstitutional agreement.

 - Cox T et al. (2015) Dataset for the proteomic inventory and quantitative analysis of the breast cancer hypoxic secretome associated with osteotropism.
 Data in brief, 5, 621-625.
 (PubMed ID: 26649326)